Subaru-PFS/drp_doc/dev-practices/practices.rst

 Travis is triggered on GitHub pull requests, you should ensure you have pushed your work on a common ticket branch to all appropriate repos before making pull requests.
 If you want to signal Travis `not to automatically test a commit`_, add the text ``[ci skip]`` to your commit message.

-Unfortunately, due to Travis resource limitations, only 4 MB of logs can be generated.
-We therefore trap the build and test output and display only the last 100 lines when the process completes.
-If this makes it difficult to determine what's causing your build to fail, you can always run the integration test on the command-line of your own system.

 .. _Travis-CI: http://travis-ci.org
 .. _not to automatically test a commit: http://docs.travis-ci.com/user/customizing-the-build#Skipping-a-build